High school (grades 9-12) · Houston, TX

 What is the racial and ethnic makeup of Milby H S?

-The largest demographic group at Milby H S is Hispanic or Latino at 94.7%.
-The school serves a diverse student body in HOUSTON, TX.
+The largest demographic group at Milby H S is Hispanic or Latino at 94.7% of enrollment, in Houston, TX.

 What is the Resource Investment Index for Milby H S?

-Milby H S has a Resource Investment Index of 31/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Milby H S has a Resource Investment Index of 30/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page